Downy mildew

 Downy mildew refers to any of several types of oomycete microbes that are obligate parasites of plants.
 Downy mildews exclusively belong to the Peronosporaceae family.
 In commercial agriculture, they are a particular problem for growers of crucifers, grapes and vegetables that grow on vines.
 The prime example is Peronospora farinosa featured in NCBI-Taxonomy and HYP3.
 This pathogen does not produce survival structures in the northern states of the United States, and overwinters as live mildew colonies in Gulf Coast states.
 It progresses northward with cucurbit production each spring.
 Yield loss associated with downy mildew is most likely related to soft rots that occur after plant canopies collapse and sunburn occurs on fruit.
 Cucurbit downy mildew only affects leaves of cucurbit plants.

 Symptoms

 Initial symptoms include large, angular or blocky, yellow areas visible on the upper surface.
+They can also be distinguished by their sporadic yellow patch appearance.
 As lesions mature, they expand rapidly and turn brown.
 The under surface of infected leaves appears watersoaked.
-Upon closer inspection, a purple-brown mold (see arrow) becomes apparent.
+Upon closer inspection, a purple-brown mold (conidiophores) becomes apparent.
 Small spores shaped like footballs can be observed among the mold with a 10x hand lens.
+As a result of numerous infectious sites, leaves might show a blighted appearance if the disease continues to spread.
 In disease-favorable conditions (cool nights with long dew periods), downy mildew will spread rapidly, destroying leaf tissue without affecting stems or petioles.

+Floricolous species

+One monophyletic clade of Peronospora, known as the floricolous downy mildews, only cause symptoms in the flowers of their hosts.
+Infection is systemic, with hyphae produced at low densities in the host xylem.
+This clade is known from hostplants in the Asteraceae, Campanulaceae, Dipsacaceae, Lamiaceae, and Orobanchaceae.

+One floricolous species, Peronospora violacea, causes its host Succisa pratensis to produce longer, pinker petals, and abort its anthers.
+Other authors report that on the same host it causes the host corollas to be brownish and dead-looking.

 Treatment and management

 Cultural options

 Because the downy mildew pathogen does not overwinter in midwestern fields, crop rotations and tillage practices do not affect disease development.
 The pathogen tends to become established in late summer.
 Therefore, planting early season varieties may further reduce the already minor threat posed by downy mildew.
+When downy mildew does pose a threat, the removal and destruction of plants displaying symptoms is good practice.